TRIKKSS/NetMiaou/README.md

 # **NetMiaou**

-***NetMiaou is an hacking tool that can do reverse shells, send files, create an http server or send and receive tcp packet***
+***NetMiaou is an crossplatform hacking tool that can do reverse shells, send files, create an http server or send and receive tcp packet***

 ## **USAGE**
 ![help image](images/help.png)